irisakumar01-code/EXP-4/README.md

 because of the voltage drop across the diode.

 During the positive half cycle of the secondary voltage, diodes  and  are forward biased and diodes and are reverse biased.
 Therefore, current flows

 through the secondary winding, diode  , load resistor

 and diode  .
 During the negative half cycle,  and  are forward biased and diodes  and   are reverse biased.
 Therefore, current flows through the

-secondary winding, diode     .
-Load resistor       During both the half cycles, the current flows through the load resistor in the same direction.
+secondary winding, diode .Load resistor During both the half cycles, the current flows through the load resistor in the same direction.
 Peak value of

 the output voltage is less than the peak value of the input voltage by 1.2V due to the voltage drop across two diodes.
 The ripple factor of the bridge rectifier